carjgil/income-fertility/README.md

 1. "analysis.do" reproduces all the tables and figures presented in the article and online appendix.
 2. "codebook.xls" documents the name, labels and categories of all the variables.
+3. "logfile.log" log file with all the analyses and models' full output.

 Data Availability and Transparency Statement